arunpatro/blur-kernel-estimation/README.md

 ## Create Datasets
 Put all the images you wish to invariantly blur in the `images` folder.
 Edit according to the channels of the image.
 Open a MATLAB interpreter and run `create` on MATLAB.
 This will load the images in the folder and blur each of them with the all different sigma values.

-CLI VERSION: `matlab -nodisplay -r 'create'`
+CLI VERSION: `matlab -nodisplay -r create`

 This will output two 4-D MATLAB Arrays saved in the `torch` convention (`nImgs` x `nChannels` x `nRows` x `nCols`) of images.